crittermike/personal-blog/src/pages/ramblings/exporting-importing-large-drupal-databases.md

 In this post I tried to focus on commands that everyone already has.
 If this just isn't cutting it for you, then look into these tools which could help even more:

 *   [SyncDB](https://www.drupal.org/project/syncdb) \- a couple Drush commands that split DB dumps into separate files and import them in parallel, drastically speeding things up
-*   [Drush SQL Sync Pipe](https://www.drupal.org/project/drush_sql_sync_pipe) \- an alternative to "drush sql-sync" that uses pipes where possible to speed things up"
+*   [Drush SQL Sync Pipe](https://www.drupal.org/project/drush_sql_sync_pipe) \- an alternative to "drush sql-sync" that uses pipes where possible to speed things up